 Whether you are a dental student, an experienced practitioner or someone just entering practice, time management is an important skill that can help alleviate stress.
-In a new episode of the Beyond the Mouth podcast from the ADA Center for Professional Success, Dr. Erinne Kennedy discusses her solutions to dealing with stress as a student and a new dentist.
+In an episode of the Beyond the Mouth podcast from the ADA Center for Professional Success, Dr. Erinne Kennedy discusses her solutions to dealing with stress as a student and a new dentist.
 Early in her educational career, she began to feel overwhelmed by all the projects she was taking on.

 “I was a senior in dental school, and I was on a flight back to Ft.
 Lauderdale with my mom,” Dr. Kennedy says.
 “I remember just crying and saying ‘I can’t do this; I can’t keep up.’
 That’s when I first realized that 1) I probably felt a little burnt out, 2) I probably needed some help and some resources, and 3) I started to learn to say no.”